 We will treat all information given by you in confidence and as required by General Data Protection Regulation (GDPR).
 We do not collect personal information from visitors to this site unless the visitor explicitly intentionally provides it.
 We will not disclose any such information to third parties including other constituents of Robert Gordon University unless:

 The information you have given will be stored on our computer systems and used in the following ways:

-- Contact Information: We have a contract with a third party, Q.S Enrolment Solutions to manage our Contact Us system.
+- Contact Information: We have a contract with a data processor, Q.S Enrolment Solutions to manage enquiries about study from international students.
 Cookies are used to manage this process.
 Find out more about the Cookies they use.

 - Web statistics: To improve the service to our clients and to analyse our website's use without identifying you as an individual.
 Find out more about Cookies.

 - Market Research: From time to time we may ask you to take part in research surveys to assist us with improving our service to existing and potential students.

 - Other Web forms: You may be asked to provide personal information to gain access to other specific services.
 By supplying such information you consent to the University storing the information for the stated purpose.